-The next OAS General Meeting is January 7, 2025 at 7p.m
+The next OAS General Meeting is March 4, 2025 at 7p.m

-Guest lecturer Dr. Virginia Butler, speaking on
+Special guest lecturer Dr. Jim Keyser, speaking on

 The meeting will be live at OMSI, free and open to the public